paulber19/NVDAExtensionGlobalPlugin/addon/doc/en/readme.md

 * Display of the list of icons in the notification area ,
 * Display of the windows list of running applications,
 * Assistance in the composition of a symbol that is complex such as, for example, a a e related, a symbol power of 2  and possibility to add its own categories and symbols,
 * Extension of the functionality of the virtual buffer  for browsers Mozilla Firefox, Microsoft Internet Explorer, Microsoft Edge, and Google Chrome:

 	* new commands for navigation mode (paragraph, division, anchor, main area),
-	* new types of elements for the dialog box opened by "NVDA+F7" (title,reference, frame, button,etc.) with the announcement of the number of items found,
+	* new types of elements for the dialog box opened by "NVDA+F7" (radio button, paragraph, frame, checkBox, etc) with the announcement of the number of items found,
 	* commands for the tables:
-  announce the cells of a row /column , go to first/last cell in the row/current column, move the column/row preceding or following with announcement possible of the cells in that row/column,
+		* announce the cells of a row /column , go to first/last cell in the row/current column, move the column/row preceding or following with announcement possible of the cells in that row/column,
 		* announcement of the URL of the document,
 		* navigation loop,

 * Announcement of the function associated with editing commands  style Copy, Paste, etc.,
 * Announcement of the name of the folder pre-selected in the dialog boxes like "Open","Save", "Save as",etc.,
 * display of information on the focused application: